Admission and Registration

 Completed applications, as well as all supporting documentation, must be received no later than 1 February every academic year.

-- Application forms, completed by the candidate, can be sent by email to Barbara North.
+- Application forms, completed by the candidate, should be sent by email to the Institute Registrar at email@example.com.
 Please download the PDF application form to your computer before filling in the form fields.
 Please submit all materials in PDF format.

-- Letters of reference can be sent by email (preferred) or by mail to Barbara North.
+- Letters of reference can be sent by email (preferred) or by mail to the Institute Registrar at firstname.lastname@example.org.
 Letters can be sent directly by the referees.

 - Official confirmation of the PhD should be sent directly to PIMS by the awarding university, in hard copy, by 1 February, stating that the PhD has been examined and that its award has been approved by the appropriate authority.